Graduate Admissions FAQs

 Is the MFA program full-time or part-time?

-The MFA program is a full-time, on-campus program that lasts two academic years, including summer sessions in between.
+The MFA program is a full-time, on-campus program that lasts two academic years, including one summer session in between.

 What are the application deadlines?

 The department accepts applications annually in the fall.
-For the fall 2026-27 admission, applications will open on September 3, 2025.
-The deadline to apply is December 1, 2025.
+Applications will open on September 1st.
+The deadline to apply is December 1st at 11:59 PM.

 Is the application process competitive?